Matthew Leonard

-Matthew Leonard (November 26, 1929–February 28, 1967) was a United States Army sergeant who posthumously received America's highest military decoration—the Medal of Honor—for his actions in the Vietnam War.
+Matthew Leonard (November 26, 1929 – February 28, 1967) was a United States Army sergeant who posthumously received America's highest military decoration—the Medal of Honor—for his actions in the Vietnam War.

 Biography

 Leonard was born in Eutaw, Alabama.
 He married his elementary school sweetheart, Lois, and they had five children.

 Matthew Leonard entered the Army from Birmingham, Alabama in 1947.
 He served in both the Korean and Vietnam Wars.
 On February 28, 1967, Leonard was serving as a platoon sergeant with Company B, 1st Battalion, 16th Infantry, 1st Infantry Division, near Suoi Da, South Vietnam.
 When his platoon came under attack.
 Sergeant Leonard organized the defense and encouraged his men.
 Despite suffering several wounds, he continued to command and eventually charged an enemy machine gun.
-He was wounded again during the charge, and died soon after.
+He was wounded once more during the charge, and died soon after.

 For his actions on that day, Sergeant Leonard received the Medal of Honor.
-Leonard's widow Lois and her family were presented with his Medal of Honor by President Lyndon B. Johnson during a ceremony at the Pentagon on December 19, 1968.
+Leonard's widow Lois and her family were presented with his Medal of Honor by Secretary of the Army Stanley Rogers Resor during a ceremony at the Pentagon on December 19, 1968.

 Matthew Leonard is buried in Fort Mitchell, Alabama's National Cemetery.